irods-contrib/irods-rest/README.md

 #### Docker deploy #60

-A currently 'experimental' Docker deploy option was added.
+A  Docker deploy option was added.
 This involves a Dockerfile added to the project, along with a 'runit.sh' as the endpoint.
 The Docker image is alpine:tomcat8.
 The image mounts the /etc/irods-ext/irods-rest.properties from the host system, as well as an optional cert directory that will cause the import of an SSL cert if you are working with self signed certs.
 See the Docker.md file for Docker instructions.
 Please give that a whirl and report results and thoughts.